Neutron-neutral particle mixing and its observable consequences: Neutron-neutral particle mixing

-Comparing with neutrinos, neutrons have a much larger mass and interact more strongly with matter, making it more feasible to detect the Mukunda-Simon geometric phase in the neutron sector.
-Since the Majorana phase can be manifested as a part of the Mukunda-Simon geometric phase, the measurement of the geometric phase may provide another opportunity for the study of new physical effects.
-The Mukunda-Simon geometric phase may be observed through the following neutron interference experiment.
+In Sec. \ref{sec4}, we have discussed the observability of the Majorana phase associated with the $n$-$\bar{n}$ oscillations.
+Since the observability of the geometric phase is not necessarily determined by its dependence on the Majorana phase, in this work we only focus on the observable consequences of the geometric phase associated with the $n$-$\eta$ mixing, rather than attempting to resolve the controversy on the Majorana phase.
+Comparing with neutrinos, neutrons have a much larger mass and interact more strongly with matter, making it more feasible to detect the geometric phase in the neutron sector.
+The measurements of the geometric phase with neutrons have been suggested and conducted over the past decades \cite{richardson1988demonstration,weinfurter1990measurement,wagh1997experimental,wagh1998neutron,wagh2000neutron,hasegawa2001off}.
+Since the mutual transitions between $n$ and $\eta$ can be resulted from the $n$-$\eta$ mixing, a path-dependent geometric phase can be induced when neutrons propagate through space.

+The geometric phase can be possibly observed through the following neutron interference experiment.
 A beam of highly coherent neutrons from a neutron source can be split into two neutron beams by a beam splitter.
-The two neutron beams travel inside the vacuum cavities of two arms.
+The two neutron beams travel inside the vacuum cavities of the two arms.
 The two arms have different lengths, i.e. $L_{1}$ and $L_{2}$, respectively.
 When the two neutron beams arrive at the same point of the detector, they can be recombined to produce interference.
-If the Mukunda-Simon geometric phase is non-zero, any difference between the two arm lengths can give rise to interference effects between the two neutron beams.
+If the geometric phase is non-zero, any difference between the two arm lengths can give rise to interference effects between the two neutron beams.
+The measurement of the geometric phase induced by the $n$-$\eta$ mixing may provide another opportunity for the study of new physical effects.